iTAGNZ/iresapi/README.md

 - iRES API (v1) is a RESTful API, incorrect HTTP methods will generate an erorr message
 - Requests must be over SSL, other protocols will generate an error message
 - An API version number must be present in the URL after the `api` parameter
-- A valid API token must be present in the query string as a GET variable named `token`
+- A valid API token must be passed via the appropriate HTTP method
 - Resources that are available to you are deduced from the API token you supply
 - Responses are in JSON format, e.g. a successful response not returning any useful data: